NatMuso/offcourse-next/README.md

 ## Features

 - Course creation
-- Forking/ Copying courses
+- Forking: Copying and refining courses
 - Editing course material
 - Course storage on profile
-- Social sharing
+- Socia/Peer-sharing

 ## How to use Offcourse